Hanover has been housing and supporting people in Scotland for more than forty years.

 Scottish Housing Regulator – https://www.scottishhousingregulator.gov.uk/

-The Scottish Housing Regulator publishes a range of information on Hanover including our 2021-22 Engagement Plan, and you can find our latest performance report in our annual report.
+The Scottish Housing Regulator publishes a range of information on Hanover including our 2023-24 Engagement Plan and our Assurance Statement you can find our latest performance report in our annual report.

 Our people

-Put simply, our people are the most valuable asset we have, because without our staff we could never reach the high levels of service that we constantly strive to achieve for our customers.
+Put simply, our people are the most valuable asset we have, because without our employees we could never reach the high levels of service that we constantly strive to achieve for our customers.

-That’s why we have a network of more than 600 dedicated staff members located across Scotland who work day (and often night) to ensure that every resident receives the best possible service.
+That’s why we have a network of more than 600 dedicated employees located across Scotland who work day (and often night) to ensure that every customer receives the best possible service.
+Our management structure is set out below.

-Click on the link below to meet our team of Chief Officers.
+Click on the link below to meet our Executive Leadership Team.

 Feedback - Complaints, Comments and Compliments